wangc90/CircCNNs/README.md

 ### The Model_Evaluation folder contains:
 a Jupyter notebook for model evaluation on the testing set.

+### The Trained_Model_Weights folder contains:
+The trained model weights that can be used to evaluate the model performance on the testing set by using the Jupyter notebook in the Model_Evaluation folder.

 The figure below shows the rationale of how we created exon pairs that either participate in back-splicing (BS) to form exonic circRNAs or linear-splicing (LS) to form linear transcript.
 Our CircCNNs framework is then based on this curated dataset to classify between the BS and LS exon pairs.